 Weaving Demo Centre

-The weaving demo center is there but again in the absence of someone explaining you or you actually experiencing how the looms work, there is not much you can appreciate there.
+The weaving demo center is there but again in the absence of someone explaining you or you actually experiencing how the looms work, but it is not much you can appreciate there.
 The restaurant is not in operation and the shopping complex had all shutters down.
 Apparently, this is because of lack of tourists but then it is a chicken and egg problem, will you have the facilities first or the tourist first.
 With so much investment already made, I think a bit of effort to train people would be beneficial for both the village and the visitors.

 Vinoba Bhave – Bhoodan Movement